Legendary classical musician Ustad Ghulam Mustafa Khan dies at 89 | Entertainment

 Legendary classical musician Ustad Ghulam Mustafa Khan dies at 89

 She said the family is in shock due to Khan's sudden demise as he was keeping well.
 The musician was going to turn 90 on March 3.
-Khan had suffered a brain stroke in 2019 and left side of his body was paralysed.
-Namrata also shared the news of Khan's demise on her Facebook page. ''With a very heavy heart, I inform you all that my father,-in law the pillar of our family and a legend of our nation, Padma Vibhushan Ustad Ghulam Mustafa Khan sahab has left for his heavenly abode few mins ago,'' she posted on the social media platform.
-Khan's last rites will be performed at Santacruze Kabrastan later this evening.
+Khan had suffered a brain stroke in 2019 that left one side of his body paralysed.
+Namrata also shared the news about Khan's death on her Facebook page. ''With a very heavy heart, I inform you all that my father-in law, the pillar of our family and a legend of our nation, Padma Vibhushan Ustad Ghulam Mustafa Khan sahab has left for his heavenly abode few mins ago,'' she posted.
+Khan's last rites were performed at Santacruze Kabrastan in the evening.
 Born on March 3, 1931 in Badaun in Uttar Pradesh, Khan was the eldest son in a family of four brothers and three sisters.
 His father, Ustad Waris Hussain Khan was the son of celebrated musician Ustad Murred Baksh, while his mother, Sabri Begum, was the daughter of Ustad Inayat Husain Khan, credited as the founder of the Rampur-Sahaswan gharana of music.
-Khan got his basic classical music training from his father and later studied music under his cousin, Ustad Nissar Hussain Khan.
+Khan received his basic classical music training from his father and later studied music under his cousin, Ustad Nissar Hussain Khan.

-He was awarded the Padma Shri in 1991, followed by Padma Bhusan in 2006 and Padma Vibhushan in 2018.
-In 2003 he was awarded the Sangeet Natak Akademi award, the highest Indian recognition given to practicing artistes.
+He was awarded the Padma Shri in 1991, followed by Padma Bhushan in 2006 and Padma Vibhushan in 2018.
+In 2003, he was honoured with the Sangeet Natak Akademi award, the highest Indian recognition given to practicing artistes.

+Mourning Khan's death Prime Minister Narendra Modi said the musician's passing away has left ''our cultural world poorer''.

+''The passing away of Ustad Ghulam Mustafa Khan Sahab leaves our cultural world poorer.
+He was a doyen of music, a stalwart of creativity whose works endeared him to people across generations.
+I have fond memories of interacting with him.
+Condolences to his family and admirers,'' Modi posted on Twitter.
+Melody queen Lata Mangeshkar, Sitar maestro Ustad Amjad Ali Khan and music composer AR Rahman also paid tributes to the musician.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)